 Even though there are no laws governing the value of the security deposit you can charge, you must be consistent.
 Charging different security deposits based on the individual prospects’ circumstances could be a breach of the Fair Housing Act.
 So, make sure that your deposits are consistent, no matter who is paying them.

 How should you store your tenant’s security deposit in Florida?

 You have three options for storing a tenant’s security deposit in Florida:

 - The third option is to post a surety bond for the deposit amount, or $50,000, whichever of the two options is less.
-This post must be registered in the same county your property is situated.
+This post must be registered in the same county in your rental property is situated.
 Additionally, you must pay the tenant an annual interest of 5% on the bond.

 Do you need to provide a written notice after receiving a tenant’s deposit?

 Yes.
 Once you receive your tenant’s deposit, you must notify them within 30 days of receiving their security deposit.
 In the initial written notice, you must include the following details:

 - The name and address of the financial institution that stores your tenant’s security deposit – especially if it’s an interest-bearing account.

 - Whether you’re storing the funds separately, in a surety bond, or whether you’re commingling them with other funds.